bryanmylee/is715-notes/04-format-string-write/README.md

 Lastly, use a second `%n` to write to the second target address.

+## 00 byte

+If we need to write to a target address `&target_addr` with the null byte `\x00`, then our format string will break as the null byte also represents the end of the string.

+In this case, one workaround is to write to the value at `&target_addr + 1` then `&target_addr - 1` to piece the information together.

 ## Caveats

 One common mistake I've made so far is that my attack string is larger than the buffer can hold.